hunatlas/forest-graphics-simulation/README.md

 Graphical Simulation of a Continuously Growing Forest with OpenGL

-I study and interested in computer graphics and completed the following practice project to prepare for the final exam.
+I study and am interested in computer graphics and completed the following practice project to prepare for the final exam.

 ## Prerequisites